 Just as with burning any fuel carbon dioxide is released when alcohol is burned.
 Due to this it is important to ensure there is adequate ventilation.
 If provided sufficient oxygen the amounts carbon dioxide and soot are reduced due to a more complete burn.

 While not considered nearly as explosive as propane and butane fuels, liquid alcohol is frequently stored in plastic containers.
 If proper care is not taken then these containers could be punctured resulting in spillage of the liquid alcohol.
 Gelled alcohol such as Sterno provide an alternative to avoid this danger.
+Both of these tend to be more flammable than Kerosene.

 Alcohol tends to burn nearly clear when ignited and if caution is not used it is possible that the flame could be thought to be extinguished.
 Always ensure to safely put out your alcohol stove.